-- In testing how management values the financial instrument and in responding to the assessed risks of material misstatement in accordance with ISA_ASA_540, 29 the auditor undertakes one or more of the following procedures, taking account of the nature of the accounting estimates: - (a) Test how management made the accounting estimate and the data on which it is based (including valuation techniques used by the entity in its valuations). - (b) Test the operating effectiveness of the controls over how management made the accounting estimate, together with appropriate substantive procedures. - (c) Develop a point estimate or a range to evaluate management's point estimate.
+114. respond accorda the follo ng how management values the financial instrument and in ling to the assessed risks of material misstatement in nnce with ASA 540, the auditor undertakes one or more of owing procedures, taking account of the nature of the ing estimates: (a) Test how management made the accounting estimate and the data on which it is based (including valuation techniques used by the entity in its valuations). (b) Test the operating effectiveness of the controls over how management made the accounting estimate, together with appropriate substantive procedures. (c) Develop a point estimate or a range to evaluate management's point estimate. (d) Determine whether events occurring up to the date of the auditor's report provide audit evidence regarding the accounting estimate. financia al instrum ind that a combination of testing how management valued the nent, and the data on which it is based, and testing the veness of controls, will be an effective and efficient audit approach.
+While subsequent events may provide some evidence about the valuation of financial instruments, other factors may need to be taken into account to address any changes in market conditions subsequent to the balance sheet date.
+If the auditor is unable to test how management made the estimate, the auditor may choose to develop a point estimate or range.

-29 ISA See ASA 540, paragraphs 12-14.
+See ASA 540, paragraphs 12-14.